casdoor/casdoor-website/docs/how-to-connect/guest-auth.md

 ```

 :::note

-The special code value `"guest-user"` is a Casdoor-specific extension that triggers guest user creation instead of the standard OAuth authorization code flow.
+The code `"guest-user"` is a Casdoor extension that creates a guest user instead of completing the normal OAuth code flow.
 :::

 **Response:**